AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/execute-tests-browserstack.md

     build: "CI Execution")]
 public void ButtonClicked_When_CallClickMethodSecond()
 {
-    var button = App.ElementCreateService.CreateByIdContaining<Button>("button");
+    var button = App.ElementCreateService.CreateByName<Button>("ComputeSumButton");

     button.Click();
 }
 ```
-As mentioned if you use the BrowserStack attribute on method level it overrides the class settings.
+As mentioned if you use the **BrowserStack** attribute on method level it overrides the class settings.

 Configuration
 -------------